Cartan-Thullen theorem and Levi problem in context of generalised convexity

-\begin{theorem} Let $\Omega$ be a $\sigma$-compact, locally compact, Hausdorff connected topological space.
+We will show that the existence of a continuous $\mathcal{F}$-exhaustion function $p$, cf. Definition \ref{def:exhaustion}, is equivalent to compactness of $\mathrm{clConv}_{\mathcal{F}}K$ for $K\subset\Omega$ compact, under the assumption that the cone $\mathcal{F}$ of considered functions satisfies the maximum principle. \begin{theorem} Let $\Omega$ be a $\sigma$-compact, locally compact, Hausdorff connected topological space.
 Let $\mathcal{F}$ be a convex cone of continuous functions on $\Omega$ that contains constants and satisfies the maximum principle.
 Then the following conditions are equivalent: \begin{enumerate}[label=(\roman*)] \item for any compact set $K\subset\Omega$ the set